qc2105/mDownloader/README.md

 # mDownloader
-mDownloader: A Cross-Platform Multiple-Threads GUI Download Accelerator Based on Qt.
+mDownloader: A cross-platform multiple-threads GUI download accelerator based on Qt and modified mytget(https://github.com/lytsing/mytget).
 It is fast, with maximum 99 threads do the downloading job at the same time, takes full advantage of your network resources when does HTTP/HTTPS/FTP downloading.

 # How to build